 “Exactly.
 At the top of the ease-of-doing-business scale are Singapore, New Zealand, Hong Kong, and the U.S. in that order.
 The World Bank’s criteria include: starting a business, dealing with licenses, hiring and firing workers, registering property, getting credit, protecting investors, paying taxes, trading across borders, enforcing contracts, and closing a business.
 We know intuitively that most of these conditions are favorable in the countries of the developed world.”

-article by Steve Forbes in which he elaborated on some of these criteria.”
+“I saw you reading an article by Steve Forbes in which he elaborated on some of these criteria.”

 “According to Forbes, the rule of law that we enjoy in the U.S. is essential.
 Commercial contracts must be respected by everyone, including government bureaucrats, and government cannot seize your property or nationalize your business.
 ‘Low tax rates on income, profits and capital gains foster more risk-taking and higher growth, bringing about a richer economy with a higher standard of living—along with higher government revenues.’”